Wide field beamformed observation with MeerKAT: Multi-beam observations with MeerKAT

 \subsubsection{Localization of a point source using multiple beams}

 With the tiling verified, the position of a pulsar can be estimated using the S/N of its detections in multiple beams.
-As a demonstration of this capability we have estimated the position of the pulsars in 47 Tucanae using the Markov Chain Monte Carlo method and compared them with the known pulsar positions.
-To fit the position, we first assume that a pulsar is at an arbitrary position $x$ inside multiple beams $N_{i}$, where $i$ is the index of the beam.
-If the S/N of a beam centered at the pulsar is $R_P$, then at an ideal situation, the S/N of the beam $N_{i}$ would be $R_{N_{i}} = R_P \times P_{N_{i}}(x)$ where $P_{N_{i}}(x)$ is the sensitivity of the beam $N_{i}$ at position $x$.
-The values of $R_{N_{i}}$ can be measured on the observational data and the function $P_{N_{i}}(x)$ can be constructed with a model of the sensitivity of the beam.
+As a demonstration of this capability, we have estimated the position of a pulsar in 47 Tucanae using a Markov Chain Monte Carlo method and compared them with the known pulsar position.
+To fit the position, we first assume that the pulsar is at an arbitrary position $x$ inside multiple beams $N_{i}$, where $i$ is the index of the beam.
+If the S/N of a beam centered on the pulsar is $R_P$, then in an ideal situation, the S/N of the beam $N_{i}$ would be $R_{N_{i}} = R_P \times P_{N_{i}}(x)$ where $P_{N_{i}}(x)$ is the sensitivity of the beam $N_{i}$ at position $x$.
+The values of $R_{N_{i}}$ can be measured on the observational data and the function $P_{N_{i}}(x)$ can be constructed with a model of the sensitivity of the beam, e.g. the PSF.
 With those, the fitting algorithm generates samples of $x$ and evaluates them for multiple beams.
-A similar method has been proposed by \citep{Obrocka2015} which uses multiple tied-array beams and spectral information to estimate the position of a transient source.
-We fitted the positions of 6 pulsars with this method and their distances to the established position are listed in Table \ref{tab:localization_difference}.
-As an example, the fitted position for pulsar J0024-7204Q is plotted as grey dots in the bottom panels of Figure \ref{fig:surrounding_beams} with the black dot representing the known position from pulsar timing.
+A similar method has been proposed by \citet{Obrocka2015} which uses multiple tied-array beams and spectral information to estimate the position of a transient source.
+We fitted the positions of PSR~J0024$-$7204F with this method.
+The localization results and their 95\% credible intervals are listed in Table \ref{tab:localization_difference}.
+The known position of the pulsar is 00:24:03.8554(1), -72:04:42.8183(1), which is taken from the ATNF pulsar catalog\footnote{\url{https://www.atnf.csiro.au/research/pulsar/psrcat/}} \citep[\texttt{psrcat},][]{manchester2005}